- ABMS Certification:

 - Clinical Practice:

-Dr. Rebecca Scharf was born and raised in New Jersey, and studied psychology during her undergraduate years at Wheaton College.
-She attended medical school at SUNY Downstate.
-During pediatric residency at the Mount Sinai Hospital, she pursued her interest in caring for children with disabilities around the world as the global health resident.
-She then completed a fellowship in developmental and behavioral pediatrics at Einstein College of Medicine/Rose F. Kennedy Center for Developmental Disabilities.
-She also earned a master’s of public health in epidemiology at Columbia University.
+During a pediatric residency at Mount Sinai Hospital in Manhattan, she pursued her interests in caring for children with disabilities around the world as global health resident.
+She completed a fellowship in Developmental and Behavioral Pediatrics at Einstein College of Medicine/Rose F. Kennedy Center for Developmental Disabilities in the Bronx.
+She completed a Master’s of Public Health Degree in Epidemiology at Columbia University in New York.

 Living in Charlottesville has been wonderful for her, her husband and their two daughters, and they still visit NYC frequently as well.
 They enjoy hiking, visiting the library and traveling together.